 However, before giving you more details on how to choose the best mattress for back pain, let’s take a look at some sleeping guidelines.
 After all, the problem may not just be your mattress, but your poor sleeping habits too!

-While there’re no absolute rules, there are a few general guidelines about sleeping positions that are most comfortable for your spine;
+While there are no absolute rules, there are a few general guidelines about sleeping positions that are most comfortable for your spine;

 While these guidelines are helpful in general, the position that is most comfortable is hugely dependent on individual preference as well as the type of back pain one is having.
 Your spine and the muscle supporting it should rest well while you sleep.
 Therefore, a mattress that encourages appropriate alignment, a horizontal sleeping position, and support is essential to reducing and avoiding lower back pain.

-• On the other hand, a Firm mattress offers support but a less conforming platform for small and average size people.
+2. On the other hand, a firm mattress offers support but a less conforming platform for small and average size people.
 They are suited for larger people because such persons tend to exert extra pressure on the mattress.

 So many people opt for the cheap option – usually they are spring-based mattresses like open-coil or pocket-spring mattresses, and these compositions fall short in offering the levels of support and comfort needed during sleep.
 Over the course of time, this lack of quality will take its toll and become noticeable, whether that be in the form of chronic sleep deprivation, feeling tired in the mornings, or experiencing back and muscle pains.
 And because these supposedly cheaper mattresses often fail to last longer than 2 years, they easily lose their shape and need replacing more often – cheap mattresses are most certainly a false economy, not forgetting the compromise made on your health.

 Let’s not forget you’ll spend one third of your entire life on your mattress, therefore it’s arguably one of the most important purchases you’ll ever make.
-The quality of your mattress has a significant effect on your overall health and general wellbeing, both in the short term and the long term, and there is a worryingly-widespread ignorance towards the consequences of sleep deprivation – it makes zero sense to settle for anything other than a premium mattress.
+The quality of your mattress has a significant effect on your overall health and general wellbeing, both in the short term and the long term, and there is a worryingly-widespread ignorance towards the consequences of sleep deprivation – it makes zero sense to keep an old mattress and settle for anything other than a premium mattress.

 A mattress to help alleviate back pain should factor in support and comfort in its design.
 It should balance in all aspects of rigidity and softness, be able to support your weight, and possess conformity ability.
 Of all the mattresses in the market, none factor in support, firmness, and conformity properties as well as memory foam mattresses.
 In our opinion they are the most suitable for people suffering from back pain.